Can You Sue Your Employer While Still Working For Them?

 Services And Information

-- Everything You Need To Know About Suing Your Employer While Still Working For Them
+1. Can You Sue Your Employer While Still Working For Them?

-Everything You Need To Know About Suing Your Employer While Still Working For Them
+Can You Sue Your Your Employer While Still Working For Them?

 If you’ve been injured in a workplace accident and it wasn’t your fault, you could be entitled to compensation.
 If your employer is at fault for your injuries, then you’re entitled to claim compensation from them.